 |Failed to initiate DB synchronization (ERR_DB)||The error code might help indicate what problem was seen.
 This error can also occur if the OAuth plugin restarted.|

-However, if all assigned scope names exceed 1000 bytes, this error message will be
+client application.
+However, if all assigned scope names exceed 1000 bytes, this error

 Note: The maximum length for one scope name is 400 characters.
 The maximum length for all the scope names assigned to the client app and separated by spaces is 1000 characters (1000 bytes).